 The goal of the Netflix Open Connect programme is to provide our millions of Netflix subscribers with the highest-quality viewing experience possible.
 We achieve this goal by partnering with Internet Service Providers (ISPs) to deliver our content more efficiently.
-We partner with hundreds of ISPs to localise substantial amounts of traffic with Open Connect Appliance embedded deployments, and we have an open peering policy at our interconnection locations.
+We partner with over a thousand ISPs to localise substantial amounts of traffic with Open Connect Appliance embedded deployments, and we have an open peering policy at our interconnection locations.
 If you are an ISP with a substantial amount of Netflix traffic, review this information to learn more about the programme.

 For more information about Open Connect, see:

 - ISP partnership options

 - Requirements for deploying embedded Open Connect Appliances